March 16, 2026

 Accepted paper at Complex Networks 2025 on using network science to reveal topological structure in AI conversation logs.

 If superintelligence endures beyond us, remembrance shifts from memory to query.
-Building legacy systems not for nostalgia, but to remain legible in a future where legibility determines what persists.
+I build legacy systems not for nostalgia, but to remain legible in a future where legibility determines what persists.

-An eBook metadata management tool with a SQLite backend, knowledge graphs, semantic search, and MCP server integration.
-Part of the Long Echo project.
+EBK is a comprehensive eBook metadata management tool with AI-powered enrichment, semantic search, and knowledge graphs.
+Part of the Long Echo toolkit.

 A virtual POSIX-compliant filesystem using content-addressable DAG storage with SHA256 deduplication.

-A plugin-based system for importing, storing, searching, and exporting AI conversations from multiple providers in a unified tree format.
-Part of the Long Echo project.
+A plugin-based toolkit for managing AI conversations from multiple providers.
+Import, store, search, and export conversations in a unified tree format.
+Built for the Long Echo project.

 Treating prompt engineering as a search problem over a structured action space, using MCTS to find effective prompt compositions.